 The Referrals portal is used to have coworkers submit referrals.
 They're credited for submissions in Workable's reports.
 You also have the option to use the portal to collect internal applications.

-- Invite the whole company or ask them to sign up themselves by sharing the portal link (they just need to have an email address at your company to register).
+- Invite the whole company or ask them to sign up themselves via auto-join by sharing the portal link (they just need to have an email address at your company to register).

 - Set email notifications to Daily.
 Portal members will be emailed the same day there is a new job.
 This will help you receive the most referrals.

 - Use the Referrals roll out guide to introduce coworkers to the portal and set everyone up for success.